<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 Quick links:

-For example, the average annual electricity bill for a two-bedroom flat (1-2 people) is £670.21 (on a direct debit) – around £56 per month.
-This is an average based on Ofgem data, which shows that a typical low-consumption household uses 1,800 kWh of electricity per year.
-For a two-bedroom house, this will be higher, as a larger space uses more energy.
+For example, the average annual electricity bill for a two-bedroom flat (1-2 people) is £670.21 (on a direct debit) around £56 per month.
+This is based on Ofgem data for a low-consumption household, using 1,800 kWh of electricity per year.
+But for a two-bedroom house usage will be higher, and bills will be more expensive.
+A huge proportion of domestic energy is used on heating, and a two-bed house will use more energy to heat the larger space.

-Averages are just that: average.
-Keep reading for a better idea of how much you’ll pay for electricity and ways to keep costs down.
+This is all based on averages and costed for a traditional energy deal.
+Keep reading for a better idea of how much you’ll pay for electricity, how to make payments predictable or keep costs down.

-Want more predictable bills?
-Bundle your gas, electricity, water, broadband, and TV licence into one easy payment with a One Utility Bill package.
+You could always make your bills easier and bundle your gas, electricity, water, broadband, and TV licence into one easy payment with a One Utility Bill package

 Understanding your electricity bill